 It’s also useful for trekkers to understand that their tips go a long way in supporting the mountain crew.
 While all reputable tour operators offer their mountain crew good and fair wages, tips are an important supplementary income.
 And foreign currencies often go a long way indeed in Tanzania.

 How much should I tip?

 The amount that you tip is, of course, entirely up to you.
 And we certainly don’t wish to limit anyone who’s keen to tip over and above what others normally give.
 That said, we understand that many of you would like a ballpark figure to help guide you in the amount of cash to bring along on the trek.
 We advise bringing something in the area of $250 to $300 – this will cover tips for all of the mountain crew.
-But to know more, please read Tipping on Kilimanjaro.
-In it we explain how we arrived at this figure, who it goes to, and more.
+But to know more, please read more on tipping on Kilimanjaro.
+Here we explain how we arrived at this figure, who it goes to, and more.

 A final note.
-You’ll want to draw money before heading to Kilimanjaro.
+You’ll want to bring money with you to Tanzania.
 This is because there aren’t any opportunities just before the tipping ceremony to get your hands on cash.
-This means drawing cash in Arusha or Moshi, the two hubs where people stay before heading to Kilimanjaro National Park.
+You will need to carry the money with you on the climb.
+Bring the money with you, in US dollars.
+You can draw cash in Arusha or Moshi at the ATMs, however unless you are visiting these towns you might not have time.
+It’s easier to just have the money with you ready.
 We recommend you bring along a little plastic bag, draw cash and seal it in there.
 You can then stow the dosh at the bottom of your backpack and forget about it till the necessary moment.
 You’ll be super grateful come the tipping ceremony that you were well organised and can show your appreciation to the crew for all of their hard work and support.